 There are some occultists outside of the Theosophical Movement who say that regulated smoking has a “grounding” effect on themselves and enables them to keep sufficiently connected with their physical body and the surrounding circumstances of physical plane life.
 It is only speculation to suggest that that may be one of the reasons behind the smoking of some of the Masters and Teachers but it is perhaps worth considering as at least a potential possibility, if one really wants to think further on this subject.

 Another factor is that the ancient Indian medical system of Ayurveda uses millennia-old methods to “detoxify” and “purify” a number of different heavy metals – such as arsenic, tin, lead, mercury, and others – so that they can be used therapeutically as medicines for a wide range of conditions.
 “Bhasma” is the term for such Ayurvedic preparations.
 The patient is still ingesting heavy metals but in a form which does no harm (unless misused) but instead does good for the body, as surprising or even implausible as it may sound to many from Western cultures.
 If non-adept Ayurvedic doctors and manufacturers can do this by physical material methods, eliminating the bad and keeping the good powers of substances generally considered toxic, surely Adepts and Mahatmas would be able to do the same for tobacco, albeit using metaphysical or occult methods?
 Every substance in Nature is both poisonous and beneficial, said the Adept physician Paracelsus; it all depends on how it is prepared and utilised.
+But of course it is also possible, as mentioned earlier, that any smoking engaged in by any of the Masters is not actually the smoking of tobacco or any other harmful substance.
+On the other hand, it may be; one should guard against dogmatism in either direction, until one directly and experientially KNOWS.
+And please note that our comments regarding Agni Yoga do not equate to endorsing or recommending that teaching or system.

 Whatever the Masters and Their disciples may have done in this regard is ultimately of no consequence or importance to us and is really a “side issue” which if dwelt upon at any great length can only serve to distract one’s focus and attention away from that which is really important.
+We also sincerely hope that no-one will decide to start smoking after having read in this article that numerous Theosophical luminaries, and apparently some of the Mahatmas Themselves, did so!
+It would also be unwise for a Theosophist of today to ignore the now undeniable and widely known serious risks and dangers of smoking and carry on with an unrestrained smoking habit, simply because “HPB did it.”

 Yet it was felt necessary to produce this article in order to make clear that in Occultism and Esoteric Science smoking is no “sin” and also to help those who claim to revere HPB and the Masters but who at the same time criticise or even denounce HPB for being a smoker to see that they may be building a barrier of arrogance between themselves and the Great Souls who they say they wish to serve.